-Our future success depends to a significant degree on the skills, experience and efforts of our key executive officers and the strength of our talent positions throughout the organization.
-The sudden loss of key personnel or our failure to appropriately plan for any expected key executive succession, including for our president and chief executive officer whose employment agreement expires in July 2023, could materially and adversely affect our business and prospects, as we may not be able to find suitable individuals to replace them on a timely basis, if at all.
+Our future success depends to a significant degree on the skills, experience and efforts of our key executives and the strength of our talent positions throughout the organization.
+The sudden loss of key personnel or our failure to appropriately plan for any expected key executive succession could materially and adversely affect our business and prospects, as we may not be able to find suitable individuals to replace them on a timely basis, if at all.
 Additionally, we also depend on our ability to attract and retain qualified personnel to operate and expand our business.
 If we fail to attract talented new employees, our business and results of operations could be negatively affected.